gccl-rub/gccl-rub.github.io/index.md

 We have four grant programmes;

-- The <a href="apply">GCCL Fellowship programme</a> (Application deadline: Nov 27th 2021)
+- The <a href="apply">GCCL Fellowship programme</a> (Last cohort 2021)
 - <a href="https://docs.google.com/document/d/1pZbdQgodgQAOtL16fKb0mOjHNhjJ37ghTk75q3X-WcA/edit?usp=sharing">Affiliate travel grants</a> (travel between GCCL nodes)
 - Workshop and conferences grants (hosted by GCCL nodes)
 - <a href="https://docs.google.com/document/d/1ex00yqap5IkKZi044QBNvR9_9Ui59yLeop4b3GYdhEo/edit?usp=sharing">International Distinguished visitor scheme</a> (to any GCCL node)

-We are also an international partner of the Rubin Observatory with data access rights for 20 German researchers based at GCCL nodes.
+We are also an international partner of the Rubin Observatory with data access rights for 24 German researchers based at GCCL nodes.

 For further information about any of these schemes, please <a href="contact">contact us</a>.